-The main goals of Expedition 337 are related to life associated with deeply buried coalbeds.
+The main goals of Expedition 337 were related to microbial life associated with deeply buried coalbeds.
 In order to tackle this set of goals within the Shimokita coalbeds, we had to drill deeper than any previous expedition of scientific ocean drilling.
 Both microbial activity and cellular concentrations are expected to decrease with sediment depth and age (e.g., Parkes et al., 2000; Jørgensen, 2012).
-Even if our samples were uncontaminated, the detection and examination of such deep life would not be trivial and would require both state-of-the-art methodology and utmost scientific scrutiny.
+Even if our samples were uncontaminated, the detection and examination of such deep subseafloor microbial life would not be trivial and would require both state-of-the-art methodology and utmost scientific scrutiny.
 With the added difficulty of contamination, we will need to build a case that integrates various lines of biological and chemical evidence for the presence and activity of microbes and the nature of microbially mediated processes.

-This said, we have begun to assemble preliminary lines of evidence that are suggestive of microbial life associated with the coalbed and provide first answers to some of our scientific questions.
+This means it is necessary to assemble preliminary lines of evidence that are suggestive of microbial life associated with the coalbed and provide first answers to some of the expedition objectives.
 The most compelling evidence for microbially mediated methanogenesis is found in our gas compositional data.
-In particular, C_1/C_2 ratios (Fig. F12) analyzed during mud-gas monitoring are generally in the range suggesting biological methanogenesis as the major source of methane (e.g., Whiticar, 1999).
-Most striking, however, is the strong positive inflection of this ratio associated with the major coalbearing horizons at Site C0020; this trend to higher values is consistent with coalbeds being an active source of methane to the deep formation.
-This interpretation of an important role of methanogenesis is supported by stable carbon isotopic compositions of methane that have been recorded in real time during mud logging (data not shown).
-Further validation of isotopic relationships of different carbon pools and determination of stable hydrogen isotopic compositions of methane will provide more detailed information regarding the pathways and substrates utilized by methanogenes.
+In particular, C1/C2 ratios (Fig. F12) analyzed during mud-gas monitoring are generally in the range suggesting biological methanogenesis as the major source of methane (e.g., Whiticar, 1999).
+The most striking result, however, is the strong positive inflection of this ratio associated with the major coal-bearing horizons at Site C0020 (i.e., Unit III at ~2 km subseafloor depth); this trend to higher values is consistent with coalbeds being an active source of methane to the deep formation.
+This interpretation of an important role of methanogenesis is supported by stable carbon isotopic compositions of methane that have been recorded in real-time mud-gas monitoring (data not shown).
+Further validation of isotopic relationships of different carbon pools and determination of stable hydrogen isotopic compositions of methane will provide more detailed information regarding the pathways and substrates utilized by methanogens.